 POLI 633 (3-3-0) Problems in State and Intergovernmentt Relations: This course examines some of the problems involved in the development, change and status of the powers, organization, functions, and interrelationships of federal, state, and local governments.
-The concept of ?new federalism? and the impact of these new ideas on governmental relationship will be explored.
+The concept of γ new federalism and the impact of these new ideas on governmental relationship will be explored.

 POLI 634 (3-3-0) Politics of the Budgetary Process: This course is a study of the political, economic and social influence on the budgetary process.
 The role of politics and of various actors and institutions involved in the process, historical changes in the concept of budgeting will be analyzed.
-Focus will also be on how and why individuals or groups respond in budgeting and financial settings as well as the impact of the budget on the economy and how budgetary decisions, in general, become an instrument for setting governmental priorities.
+Focus will also be on how and why individuals or groups respond in budgeting and financial settings as well as the impact of the budget on the economy and how budgetary decisions, in general, become an instrument for setting governmental priorities approaches, and techniques.
+The selection and utilization of appropriate techniques for collecting, reporting, and analyzing data will be covered.

 POLI 641 (3-3-0) Research Methods in Political Science: This course covers basic procedures for conducting research in political science.
-Special emphasis is placed upon research design, research strategies, approaches, and techniques.
-The selection and utilization of appropriate techniques for collecting, reporting, and analyzing data will be covered.
+Special emphasis is placed upon research design, research strategies,